• Skip to primary navigation

 Assembling the Dressing

-• Add the anchovy paste to the bowl of mayo, then pour in the liquids (vinegar, Worcestershire sauce, and most of the lemon juice), then add the Dijon mustard, grated Parmesan cheese, and the black pepper.
+• Add the anchovy paste to the mayo, then pour in vinegar, Worcestershire sauce, and most of the lemon juice.
+Add the Dijon mustard, Parmesan cheese, and the black pepper.
 Taste and add a dash of salt.

-• Taste again, adjusting the flavors with a bit more lemon juice and/ or vinegar.
+• Taste again, adjusting the flavors with a bit more lemon juice and or vinegar as desired.
 If the dressing is too thick, add more lemon juice.
-Taste again.
-If needed, add more salty ingredients or more black pepper.

 Notes

-• Want this to be keto friendly?
-This dressing has no sugar and uses olive oil and has .8 g of carbs for a 2 tbsp. serving.
+• Need this to be keto friendly?
+You are already good to go, as this dressing has no sugar, uses olive oil, and has 0.8 g of carbs for a 2 tablespoon serving.

-• You want the right balance of fat, saltiness, cheese, pepper, garlic, fishy flavor, and acid from the lemon and vinegar, so taste as you go.
+• Taste and adjust as you go.
+You want the right balance of fat, salt, cheese, pepper, garlic, fishy flavor, and acid (lemon and vinegar).

 Nutrition